GCPs and MTPs are used to improve the absolute and relative accuracy of photogrammetric projects while Checkpoints are used for quality assessment:

 Import Tie Points

-To import Tie Points coordinates:
+To import Tie Points geolocation information:

 - Click Tie Points to open the Tie Points table.